ConzorKingKong/slackservice/README.md

-# Coinbase Service Example
+# Slack Service Example

-_The service for an example app Illustrating the use of Coinbase's API and WebHooks._
+_The service for an example app Illustrating the use of Slack's API and WebHooks._

 ## Usage